D3fau4/Amicitia/README.md

 # Custom version of Amicitia's PersonaPatcher
-This is an updated version of the old PersonaPatcher (made by (the Amicitia community)[https://github.com/TGEnigma/Amicitia]) that aims to add support to all the previously non-compatible versions of Persona 3 FES, and also support the customized ELF files used in the P3FES Spanish Translation by (Traducciones del Tío Víctor)[https://tiovictor.romhackhispano.org/persona-3-fes/], the Persona 3 FES
+This is an updated version of the old PersonaPatcher (made by [the Amicitia community](https://github.com/TGEnigma/Amicitia)) that aims to add support to all the previously non-compatible versions of Persona 3 FES, and also support the customized ELF files used in the P3FES Spanish Translation by [Traducciones del Tío Víctor](https://tiovictor.romhackhispano.org/persona-3-fes/), the Persona 3 FES
 Spanish translation team, TraduSquare and Proyecto AMALA.

 The original README's contents are displayed below.